Understanding Inflammatory Acne: Causes, Symptoms, and Treatment Options

 2. Oral Medications

 Dermatologists may recommend oral antibiotics like doxycycline or isotretinoin to treat more serious conditions in order to fight inflammation and stop the growth of germs.
-For women with hormonal acne, drugs like birth control tablets might be helpful.

 3. Light and Laser Therapies